Insights ... at your fingertips

 Life is a constant test of patience.
 From traffic, to annoying people, to waiting, waiting, waiting for something you want.
 If you lack patience, if you don't allow things to unfold, if you don't learn to give things a chance, if you don't compel yourself to stop, breathe, and think, you can lose out on a lot.
 Love is patient.
 If you love someone, you will learn to be patient with them.
 I also think it means that in order to be patient, you have to love where you are now, as you wait for a better tomorrow.

-If you're finding your patience and mental fortitude being tested, here are some tips:
+If you're finding your patience and mental fortitude being tested today, here are some tips:

 Try to understand the underlying motive behind a person's actions.
 People are afraid.
 Fear is the basis of many rash decisions.
 And a lot of people will refuse to admit when they are afraid, because they don't want to appear weak, so they express it in other ways - through anger, hate, mockery, bullying, or cold indifference.
-So the next time that person at the grocery store takes all the toilet paper, or yells at you for not maintaining a distance of exactly two meters, ask yourself, "What might this person be feeling right now, for him or her to react in this manner?
+So the next time that person at the grocery store argues with the cashier over a $0.25 price difference or is acting like an entitled jerk, ask yourself, "What might this person be feeling right now, for him or her to react in this manner?
 How would I feel if I were in his or her shoes?"
 And the next time you argue with your partner or a family member, stop and think, "What's motivating this reaction?
 What's motivating my reaction?"
 Take the time to actually think about the current circumstances from someone else's perspective.

 Adopt the "1-5-10" philosophy.
 When you find yourself getting annoyed with a person or a situation, ask yourself the following question: "Will this matter to me in 1 year, 5 years, or 10 years?"
 If the answer is "yes," then take active steps to find a compromise or resolution to the issue.
 If the answer is "no," then take it as a sign that the issue is not worth getting worked up about.